pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sPD-clusters.md

 ## Variables to Create Hostnames

-To provide flexibility on how PingDirectory will find other instances, a full dns hostname is broken into multiple variables.
+To provide flexibility on how PingDirectory finds other instances, a full DNS hostname is broken into multiple variables.

 | Variable | Description |
 |---|---|